alessandrodalbesio/DLAV-project/README.md

 Here you can also define your optimizer and your scheduler.
 Currently we support the followings:
 - Optimizer: Adam ("adam"), AdamW ("adamw"), SGD ("sgd") ;
 - Scheduler: Multistep ("multistep"), Plateau ("plateau").
-Other optimizers or schedulers can be added in the config.yaml file.
+Note that in case of multistep scheduler you can specify the learning rate decade in "learning_rate_sched" Other optimizers or schedulers can be added in the config.yaml file.

 ### `test_generator.py`